-Mrs. Lynn Slay, Child-Find Coordinator Madison County School District 476 Highland Colony Parkway Ridgeland, MS 39157

-Phone: (601) 853-1326
+Beth Haller, Child-Find Coordinator Madison County School District 476 Highland Colony Parkway Ridgeland, MS 39157 Phone: (601) 853-1326 education and/or related services.

-The child-find coordinator is responsible for district-wide coordination of the planning and implementation of child identification, location, and evaluation efforts of children (birth through age 20) who have disabilities (regardless of the severity of the disability), and who are in need of special education and/or related services.
 If at any time, an individual suspects that a student residing in Madison County Schools has a disability, please call 601-853-1326 so that the Child Find process may begin.

+The child-find coordinator is responsible for district-wide coordination of the planning and implementation of child identification, location, and evaluation efforts of children (birth through age 20) who have disabilities (regardless of the severity of the disability), and who are in need of special